 But, when observed alongside the decline in prescriptions for drugs used to treat the symptoms of conditions such as chronic pain, depression, or anxiety, it has certainly given lawmakers and marijuana advocates alike a new angle from which to approach the debate.

 Prescription drug prices are only going one way: up.
-So many Americans – and, in particular, older Americans – are constantly on the lookout for a more cost-effective alternative to these expensive medications.
+So many Americans – and, in particular, older Americans – are constantly on the lookout for a more cost-effective alternatives.

 This has led to those living in states that have medical marijuana legalized opting for cannabis products as a viable replacement.
 The point is further reinforced by the fact that prescriptions for drugs for which marijuana isn’t an alternative did not drop in these states during the time period under review.